bobbyluig/bobbyluig.github.io/_drafts/2023-12-17-compressing-sentry-ownership-rules.md

 ## Extensions

-I thought of a two extensions to the existing solution that can improve the compression ratio and time complexity.
+I thought of two extensions to the existing solution that can improve the compression ratio and time complexity.
 Note that these do not necessarily result in readable rules or make the implementation easy to understand.

 The first idea is that we can relax the constraint of only outputting unambiguous rules.
-For example, if a single team owned most of rules, then we could have the first rule be `*` and then add more granular rules after that (Sentry uses the last matched rule for routing).
+For example, if a single team owned most of the rules, then we could have the first rule be `*` and then add more granular rules after that (Sentry uses the last matched rule for routing).
 This can likely be done in a greedy manner where we look for the best team to compress at each step.
 However, we do have to ensure that each compressed rule does not match any previously compressed team's rules.

 The second idea is that we can use a trie[^trie] (or radix tree[^radix]) data structure to improve lookup speed for a given prefix.
 During trie construction, we maintain a set (or a map counter) at each node that represents all teams which own any rule for the given prefix.
 When compressing, it takes constant time to check whether a given prefix is unambiguous.
-This approach is particularly useful if we needed to repeatedly compress the input while supporting rule insertions and deletions.
+This approach is particularly useful if we need to repeatedly compress the input while supporting rule insertions and deletions.

 ## References
 [^sentry]: Sentry Documentation (2023).
 [Ownership Rules](https://docs.sentry.io/product/issues/ownership-rules/#limitations).